 About the Canadian Transportation Agency

-- Dispute resolution, to resolve complaints about federal transportation services, rates,
+- Dispute resolution, to resolve complaints about federal transportation services, rates, fees and charges.

 To sign up for our accessibility-related e-mail newsletter go to www.otc-cta.gc.ca/user, select Subscriptions, check the box beside Moving Ahead, and click Update my subscriptions.